 – Kelly Maher

-Viticulturist Kelly Maher: Kelly Maher was raised in St. Helena, California and is a second generation vintner.
-He started working in the vineyards as well as the wineries at a very young age and after graduating from St. Helena High School, he went on to Fresno State to study both Viticulture and Horticulture.
-After Fresno State, Kelly pursued studies in Viticulture as well as Plant Physiology at U.C.
+Viticulturist Kelly Maher: Kelly Maher is a second generation vintner and was raised in St. Helena, California.
+He started working in the vineyards and wineries at a very young age and went on to study both viticulture and horticulture at Fresno State.
+Following graduation, Kelly pursued graduate studies in viticulture and plant physiology at U.C.
 Davis.

-After completion of school, Kelly served as Director of Vineyard Operations for the Clos Du Val Wine Company and then went on to become Director of Vineyard Operations for Domaine Chandon.
-He ventured into his own consulting business in 2002 and has consulted in Brazil, Chile, Argentina, France, Australia, New Zealand and Mexico.
-Kelly brings a lot of different experiences to Larkmead and is a specialist in clone/rootstock interactions, which is vital due to both the diversity of the soils as well as the varieties grown at Larkmead.
+After school, Kelly served as Director of Vineyard Operations for the Clos Du Val Wine Company and then went on to become Director of Vineyard Operations for Domaine Chandon.
+He launched his own consulting business in 2002 and has worked with clients in Brazil, Chile, Argentina, France, Australia, New Zealand and Mexico.
+Kelly brings a range of experiences to Larkmead and is a specialist in clone/rootstock interactions, a vital skill due to the diversity of the soils and varieties at Larkmead.

 You don’t often find a contiguous 110-acre vineyard in Napa Valley with so much diversity.
-From our soil profiles to the topography and colluvial fans, Larkmead is blessed with a rare site.
-As we have gotten to know the vineyard better, we are beginning to realize that we don’t have a single site, but multiple terroirs that impact the style (flavor and texture) of our wines.
+From the seven soil profiles to the topography and the presence of colluvial fans, Larkmead is a rare site.
+Over time, the knowledge of the vineyard has deepened, and the winemaking and viticultural teams have come to realize that Larkmead isn’t so much a single site as multiple terroirs that each lend to the production of a distinct wine.